hmrc/employee-expenses-frontend/README.md

 |Tai            |GET |/tai/${nino}/tax-account/${year} /expenses/flat-rate-expenses| Returns details of a users tax account specifically that of IABD 56 |
 |Tai            |POST|/tai/${nino}/tax-account/${year} /expenses/flat-rate-expenses| Updates a users tax account specifically that of IABD 56  |
 |Citizen Details|GET |/citizen-details/${nino}/etag|retrieves the users etag which is added to their update request to NPS to ensure optimistic locking|

+## Running the service

+Service Manager: EE_ALL

+Port: 9334

 ## Tests and prototype